iankchristie/Neuroscience/README.md

 # Neuroscience
-## A mess of code for various neuroscience projects.
+## A mess of code for various neuroscience endeavors.

 ### Classes
 A large part of my focus during college was using computation to improve the biological sciences through data processing and computational modeling.